MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-307.md

 existing data set.
 This generally means that the more existing data you have, the better the algorithm will be at predicting future results.

-A Sample table is provided to you, for this lab, called **ProductsTableCSV**.
+A Sample table is provided to you, for this course, called **ProductsTableCSV**.
 You can find this file in the same folder as this lab document.